shwina/still-magic/_chapters_en/workflow.md

 permalink: "/en/workflow/"
 title: "A Scalable Workflow"
 questions:
+-   "How can a growing number of people coordinate work on a single project?"
 -   "How can I tell what state my project is actually in?"
 objectives:
+-   "Explain what rebasing is and use it interactively to collapse a sequence of commits into a single commit."
+-   "Describe a branch-per-feature workflow and explain why to use it."
+-   "Describe what a repository tag is and create an annotated tag in a Git repository."
+-   "Explain what an issue tracking tool does and what it should be used for."
+-   "Explain how to use labels on issues to manage work."
+-   "Describe the information a well-written issue should contain."
 -   "Explain how continuous integration works."
 -   "Configure continuous integration for a small software project."
 keypoints:
+-   "Create a new branch for every feature, and only work on that feature in that branch."
+-   "Always create branches from `master`, and always merge to `master`."
+-   "Use rebasing to combine several related commits into a single commit before merging."
+-   "Create issues for bugs, enhancement requests, and discussions."
+-   "Add people to issues to show who is responsible for working on what."
+-   "Add labels to issues to identify their purpose."
+-   "Use rules for issue state transitions to define a workflow for a project."
 -   "Continuous integration rebuilds and/or re-tests software every time something changes."
 -   "Use continuous integration to check changes before they are inspected."
 -   "Check style as well as correctness."